kalfasyan/desto/README.md

 <details>
 <summary><strong>✍️ Write new scripts and save them</strong></summary>

-If you want to compose a new script, you can do it right here, or simply just paste the output of your favorite LLM :)
+If you want to compose a new script, you can do it right here, or simply just paste the output of your favorite LLM :) Choose between bash and Python templates with syntax highlighting and smart defaults.

 <img src="images/write_new_script.png" alt="Custom Template" title="Write New" width="300" style="border:2px solid #ccc; border-radius:6px;"/>